 Deposit Transaction Construction

-Type 0x7E Transactions
+Type 0x7D Transactions

 Address Aliasing

-For log-originated transactions, the from
+For log-originated transactions, the from address is aliased:

 This prevents contracts from impersonating EOAs.